13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 Share:

-Here is the number that should make every CISO audibly gasp: one.
+Here's the number that should make every CISO audibly gasp: one.
 One HTTP request.
-That is all it took for a threat actor to export 13 million Adobe support tickets from a third-party helpdesk platform.
+That's all it took for a threat actor to export 13 million Adobe support tickets from a third-party helpdesk platform.
 No brute force.
 No zero-day exploit chain.
 No days-long lateral movement operation.
 Just one API call from a compromised BPO support agent's session — and the entirety of Adobe's customer support history walked out the door undetected (Cybersecurity News, April 2026).

 The threat actor, who goes by "Mr. Raccoon," has publicly claimed responsibility and described the attack in granular detail to International Cyber Digest.
 Adobe has not confirmed or denied the breach at time of writing, but independent researchers assessing the sample data call it "plausible."
-Regardless of whether Adobe's internal investigation ultimately validates the full 13-million-ticket claim, the attack vector Mr. Raccoon described is not hypothetical.
-It is the exact playbook that BPO-pivot attacks have followed for three years running — and the one your security stack almost certainly cannot see.
+Whether Adobe's internal investigation ultimately validates the full 13-million-ticket claim or not, the attack vector Mr. Raccoon described isn't hypothetical.
+I've run enough breach post-mortems to recognise it on sight: it's the exact playbook that BPO-pivot attacks have followed for three years running, and the one your security stack almost certainly cannot see.

-The Attack That Every Traditional Security Tool Was Built to Miss
+The Attack Every Traditional Tool Was Built to Miss

-Mr. Raccoon did not need a sophisticated exploit.
+Mr. Raccoon didn't need a sophisticated exploit.
 The attack chain, as described, was almost embarrassingly simple:

 1. Initial access via RAT delivery: A malicious email delivered a Remote Access Tool to a BPO employee's machine.
 The BPO firm is reportedly an Indian outsourcing company contracted to handle Adobe customer support.